squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 == Changelog ==

+= 0.4.7 =
+* Bug fix: settings wouldn't save on sites that were using a translation due to some poor code in the admin screen
+* Bug fix: saving without expanding the "advanced options" resulted in a PHP warning

 = 0.4.6 =
 * Bug fix: accordions and horizontal accordions without the new title_header parameter were generating errors
 * Bug fix: the minified CSS and JS weren't being loaded on the front end of the site